ww-admission/ww-admission.github.io/src/content/blog/team-collaboration.md

 > The strength of the team is each individual member.
 The strength of each member is the team.

 Effective collaboration leads to better decision-making, faster problem-solving, and a more engaged team.
-With these new features, Foxi is more equipped than ever to help your team succeed.
+With these new features, WWA is more equipped than ever to help your team succeed.

 Start using these features today and see the difference in your team's productivity and collaboration.